 Canada – National Strategies to Address Homelessness

 The dramatic growth in homelessness throughout the 1990s did not go unnoticed by citizens, politicians and the news media.
 The Government of Canada launched the National Homelessness Initiative in 1999, with an investment of $753 million over three years.
 This became the federal secretariat with responsibility for programs addressing homelessness.
 From the start, the NHI took a very decentralized approach, with the emphasis on providing individual communities with the support they need to respond to homelessness.
-The National Homeless Initiative (NHI), created in 1999, was the federal secretariat most directly responsible for homelessness matters.
-In 2004 it was renewed for an additional three years (Phase II) with an investment of $405 million.
+The NHI was the federal secretariat most directly responsible for homelessness matters.
+In 2004, it was renewed for an additional three years (Phase II) with an investment of $405 million.

 Strategic Objectives of the National Homelessness Initiative, as outlined in a 2003 evaluation:

 - Facilitate community capacity by coordinating Government of Canada efforts and enhancing the diversity of tools and resources;

 - Foster effective partnerships and investment that contribute to addressing the immediate and multifaceted needs of people experiencing homelessness and reducing homelessness in Canada; and

 - Increase awareness and understanding of homelessness in Canada.

 These objectives were pursued through several key components (Phase II)

 - The Supporting Communities Partnership Initiative (SCPI) The SCPI was the largest component of the NHI, and was designed to support communities in building the capacity, resources and incentives to develop and implement comprehensive strategies.

 - Urban Aboriginal Homelessness (UAH) This was designed to address the unique needs of the Aboriginal homeless population by providing flexibility in meeting the needs of homeless Aboriginal people through culturally sensitive services.